Emer722/Portfolio/Longevity/README.md

 Combining Python and Power BI this is how I approached each question:

 ### 1. Which countries have the highest life expectancy at birth and at age 60, and which countries have the lowest in both categories?
-First, I separated the top and bottom countries by identifying the top 30% and bottom 30% in each category to improve the analysis.
+First, I separated the top and bottom countries by identifying the top 30% and bottom 30% in each category, from 2000 to 2021, to improve the analysis.
 This approach reduced the number of countries in Python, making it more manageable, and then I visualized the results in Power BI.

 ### Results: